Pexels Pixabay 259165

-Saving for a Deposit
+Saving for a House Deposit

 Back to top

-- How much you want to borrow
+• How much do you want to borrow?

-An example would be if a property costs £200,000 a 10% deposit would be £20,000.
+An example of this is: If a property is £200,000, a 10% deposit for a mortgage is going to be £20,000.

-The Shared Ownership Scheme through Platform Home Ownership allows you to purchase a share of a brand new build home without needing a large deposit as you would if you purchased a property outright.
+The Shared Ownership Scheme through Platform Home Ownership allows you to purchase a share of a new build home without needing a large deposit as you would if you purchased a property outright.

-How does shared ownership work
+How does shared ownership work?

 Shared ownership offers the opportunity to purchase between 25% and 75% of a property.
 You simply buy the share amount that suits your affordability and circumstances and then pay rent on the remaining share that you don't own yet.
-As Platform are a housing association, the subsidised rent will be considerably lower then privately renting in the same area.

 Typically you only need a deposit of as little as 5% of the value of the share you wish to buy, meaning you could get on the property ladder much quicker than you thought.

-Once you own share in one of our properties you can also look at staircasing which will be explained further down.
+Once you own a share in one of our properties you can also look at staircasing which will be explained further down.

-The rent to buy scheme allows you to rent a quality new home at a reduced rental amount of roughly 80% of the market value, which allows you to save the remaining 20% towards a deposit with the aspiration of buying your home on a Shared Ownership or outright basis.
+The rent-to-buy scheme allows you to rent a quality new home at a reduced rental amount of roughly 80% of the market value, which allows you to save the remaining 20% towards a deposit, with the aspiration of buying your home on a Shared Ownership or outright basis.

 How does Rent to Buy work?

-If you dream of owning your own home but you are struggling to fund the deposit required, rent to buy is the perfect route to help you achieve home ownership.
+If you dream of owning your own home but are struggling to fund the deposit required, rent to buy is the perfect route to help you achieve home ownership.

 What are the benefits of Rent to Buy?